 DOD - Developmental Orthopaedic Disease

-Developmental Orthopaedic Disease is caused by an imbalance or deficiency in minerals in broodmare diets.
+Developmental Orthopaedic Disease is influenced by a range of factors, including but not limited genetic malformations or an imbalance or deficiency of vitamins and minerals in a broodmare’s diet.

-It encompasses a large range of skeletal problem associated with growth and development of the foal.
-The main cause is a deficiency or imbalance of calcium and phosphorus.
-The intake of both of the minerals must not only be accurate but in proportion with one another (1:8).
-If the calcium intake is less than the phosphorus intake, then calcium absorption may be impaired, and excessive phosphorus may cause skeletal abnormalities.
-Supplementation and a regulated feeding programme will assist in maintaining adequate levels of both calcium and phosphorus.
+It encompasses a large range of skeletal problems associated with the growth and development of the foal.
+One cause is a deficiency or imbalance of calcium and phosphorus.
+The intake of both minerals must not only be accurate but also in balance with each other (1:8).

 Genetic Testing: Practical Horse Genetics